AlcoholRehabHelp Logo

 What is Step 4 of AA?

-The focus of the fourth step in Alcoholics Anonymous's (AA) twelve steps is to “make a searching and fearless moral inventory of yourself.”
-It involves addressing a person’s character flaws that one must face if recovery is to occur.
+The focus of the fourth step in AA Alcoholics Anonymous’ twelve-step program is to “make a searching and fearless moral inventory of yourself.”
+It involves addressing the character flaws you must face to recover.

-You'll discover and examine liabilities by writing a moral inventory during the fourth step.
-This helps you answer the question, "what causes a person's alcoholism?"
+You’ll discover and examine personal responsibility by writing a moral inventory during the fourth step.
+It helps you answer the question, “What causes a person’s alcoholism?”

 Sponsored